Collaborating

 copy the project to your GitHub account by clicking

-button on the top right corner of the page.
+forkbutton on the top right corner of the page.

-in YOUR account.
+You should now have a new repository called SWC_Spring2018_lessons in YOUR account.
 You can now copy other projects/repositories to your GitHub account!

 You can also copy a remote repository to the local machine, let’s say, to the Desktop.
 From your local terminal, type: